DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 Deploying the Azure VM
 -----------
 The guidance below provides a simple template-based option for deploying the Azure VM.
-The template deployment will be automated to the point of which you can proceed to the next step, learning about MSLab, and progress through your workshop from there.
+The template deployment will be automated to the point of which you can proceed to the next step, learning about MSLab, and progress through your jumpstart from there.

 ### Deployment detail <!-- omit in toc -->
 As part of the deployment, the following steps will be **automated for you**: